 Domestic Violence

-New!
 71% of Children Killed by One Parent are Killed by Their Mothers; 60% of Victims are Boys

 A close look at DHHS data over a 5 year period shows much lower risk to children from fathers than from mothers.

-New!
 Pure Male-On-Female Violence Accounts for Only 15% of Cases of Heterosexual Domestic Violence!

 A study of 18,761 heterosexual relationships, done by researchers at the U.S. Centers for Disease Control, has found that women perpetrate 70% of non-reciprocal violence.
 Only 30% of non-reciprocal violence was perpetrated by men.
 And non-reciprocal violence accounted for only half of all cases.
 Overall, the cases resulted in a significant number of injuries to men as well as to women.

-New!
 Gender Symmetry in Partner Violence: The Evidence, the Denial, and the Implications for Primary Prevention and Treatment by Murray A. Straus, Family Research Laboratory, University of New Hampshire and Katreena Scott, Department of Human Development and Applied Psychology, University of Toronto

 The title says it all.
 Pay particular attention to the section "Methods Used to Conceal, Deny, and Distort the Research".
 Also of interest is "Why PV is Misperceived as Asymmetrical".

-New!
-The New Star Chamber: The New Jersey Family Court and the Prevention of Domestic Violence Act by David N. Heleniak, Esq.
+Featured The New Star Chamber: The New Jersey Family Court and the Prevention of Domestic Violence Act by David N. Heleniak, Esq.

 Critique of New Jersey's attempt to "convert that which is in its nature a prosecution for a crime into a civil proceeding," Rutgers Law Review, Vol 57:3, 2005